libbyschuknight/tid_til/ruby/poodr_notes/chapter_4.md

 - each chain are referred to as *train wreaks*, each method name is a train car and each dot is a connection
 - it is an indication that the Law of Demeter might be being violated

+### Consequences of violations

+>...occasional violations will not collapse the universe.

+It might be okay to break the law if retrieving a distant attribute.
+But not so if getting a distant behaviour.

+The `hash.keys.sort.join(', ')` is reasonable, probably not a Demeter violation.
+>Instead of evaluating this phrase by counting the "dots", evaluate it by checking the types of the intermediate objects.
+>...actually returns an `Enumerable` of `Strings`

+### Avoiding violations
+Page 82

+Use delegations
+- Ruby - has `delegate.rb` and `forwardable.rb`
+- Rails - includes `delegate` methods

+>Using delegation to hide tight coupling is not the same as decoupling code.

+### Listening to Demeter

+>Demeter is trying to tell you something and it isn't "use more delegation."
+>Your familiarity with the public interfaces of known objects may lead you to string together long messages chains to get a distant behaviour.

+>The code knows not only what it wants but how to navigate through a bunch of intermediate objects to reach the desired behaviour.

+Lots of coupling, obvious is that `Trip` will be forced to change due to unrelated changes somewhere else in the message chain.
+More serious though is that the `depart` method knows this chain of objects.
+It is bound to a specific implementation, it can't be used in any other context.

+If started with thinking about *what* `depart` wants from customer, what message, "the answer is obvious" - `customer.ride`

+>The train wreaks of Demeter violations are clues that there are objects whose public interfaces are lacking.
+>If you shift to a message-based perspective, the messages you find will become public interfaces in the objects they lead you to discover.

+## Summary
+Page 83

+>OO applications are defined by the messages that pass between objects.
+This message passing takes place along "public" interfaces, well-defined public interfaces consist of stable methods that expose the responsibilities of their underlying classes and provide maximal benefit at minimal cost.
+>Focusing on messages revels objects that might otherwise be overlooked.
+When messages are *trusting* and ask for what the sender wants instead of telling the receiver how to behave, objects naturally evolve public interfaces that are flexible and reusable in novel and unexpected ways.